GianFrancescoGonzaga/webpack-babel-starter/README.md

-# :boom: Webpack and Babel Starter :boom:
+# Webpack and Babel Starter
-A starting foundation for your webpack and babel projects :star:
+A starting foundation for your webpack and babel projects :boom:

 > Install babel-upgrade first before running install to update all the packages and run
 ```